ashdavies/talks/whats-new-in-firebase/index.md

 - `onCancelled()`

 ^
-When consuming your data, much like what was available in the legacy Firebase SDK you can use these child events to manage the lifecycle.
+When consuming your data, much like what was available in the legacy Firebase SDK you can use these child events to manage the lifecycle

 ---